Junction Conditions and local Spacetimes in General Relativity: Geometric Deformations, Thin Shells and distributional Metrics of Spacetime

+Unfortunately, despite the validity of this identity, it generally proves to be difficult to solve the remaining part of the field equations even when using Colombeau's framework of generalized functions.
+The problem here is not only that it is difficult to find solutions of $(51)$ and $(52)$, respectively, but that it must be expected that there are several solutions for the problem under consideration, whereby it is unclear which one is the most interesting and most suitable from a physical point of view.
+As shown in the rear part of this section, there are, however, also cases in which the above mentioned regularizations allow one to join pairs of distributional generalized Gordon spacetimes in a mathematically rigorous way.

+Notwithstanding that, from a pragmatic point of view, it generally proves to be advantageous to continue to consider generalized Gordon metrics, which are $C^{2}$, when gluing them together.
+For even with the simplest types of distributional metrics of this form, it may occur that the thin shell formalism reaches its limits - even when using Colombeau's theory of generalized functions.
+On the other hand, this cannot happen in the $C^{2}$-case.
+Here Colombeau's theory is only needed to set up problematic energy conditions (such as the dominant energy condition) for the stress-energy tensors of the form $(9)$, which are undefined in the Schwartz theory of distributions.

+But when it comes to demonstrating that spacetimes with metrics containing a delta term can be unambiguously glued together, it is advisable to consider another class of deformed spacetimes whose representatives lead to simpler curvature expressions and therefore to a simpler structure of the field equations.

-This becomes apparent when considering another important class of local geometric deformations: a class commonly referred to as the generalized Kerr-Schild class.{} This class, whose representatives{} are metrics of the type
+One class of local geometric deformations, for which this is actually the case, is the class of so-called generalized Kerr-Schild deformations; a class, whose representatives are metrics of the type